 Yes, the title says it all.

-However, before going into the nitty-gritty of my distaste for content marketing, I’ll have to define it first.
+However, before going into the nitty-gritty of our distaste for content marketing, We’ll have to define it first.
 For this, who better to turn to than the Content Marketing Institute, which says: “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience - and ultimately, to drive profitable customer action.”

-Some people swear by content marketing, while others - like me - take it more with a pinch (well, a big pinch) of salt.
+Some people swear by content marketing, while others take it more with a pinch of salt (well, a big pinch for some).
 For those in the latter camp, the rise in subscribing to and believing in the idea of it obliterates much of the knowledge and experience gained in the line of work.

 This is why Googling the words ‘content marketing’ and ‘hate’ brings up countless other articles, much like this one.

 The Great Debate

 To be clear, content marketing is not a novel concept, if these objectives of advertising and promotion for the past century are anything to go by: